kazuto971002/FinalYearProject/README.md

 3. Install Python 3.x and install the required Python module
     - Install the Python and check the “Add to PATH” option if available
+    - Also, install Development for C++ using Visual Studio Build Tools
     - To install the Python module, open your command prompt and go into C:/inetpub/wwwroot/webproject directory
     - Then, type in the install_requirements.bat file and it will start to install all module requirements for the application and the server.